 The Teachers' Pension Scheme (TPS) is a statutory, contributory, defined benefit scheme, governed by the Teachers' Pension Scheme Regulations 2014.
-These regulations apply to teachers in schools, and other educational establishments, including colleges.
-Membership is automatic at eligible institutions.
+These regulations apply to teachers in schools, colleges and other educational establishments.
+Membership is automatic for teachers and lecturers at eligible institutions.
 Teachers and lecturers are able to opt out of the TPS.